Everything You Need to Know About Logo File Formats

 SVG is an image format that uses XML-based code to define visual elements like shapes, colours, and fonts.
 Hence, it’s widely supported by modern web browsers.

-SVG files also support interactive features, meaning elements can be coded to respond to user actions like hover effects.
+SVG files also support interactive features, meaning elements can be coded to respond to user actions, such as hover effects.

-Unlike other vector formats, SVG does not embed specific colour profiles.
-Instead, the colour profile is determined by the software or device opening the file.
+Unlike other vector formats, SVG files don’t embed specific colour profiles.
+Instead, the software or device opening the file determines the colour profile.

 SVG is best suited for simpler designs.
 Elements like gradients or intricate patterns can slow the rendering speed and overall performance.

-• Logos on responsive websites and web applications
+- Logos on responsive websites and other web applications

 Pros of SVG format